Choosing the Right Insulation: A Comprehensive Comparison of Extruded vs Expanded Polystyrene

 • EPS:

-While EPS may not match the robustness of XPS, it presents a cost-effective and versatile option for various solution with sufficient strength for many insulation applications.
+While EPS may not match the strength of XPS, it is a budget-friendly option for various applications, particularly in residential construction.

 1. Inherent Flammability